landoskape/conditional-parser/README.md

              then recreated with any required conditionals.
 If ``cond`` is callable, then this conditional argument will be added whenever ``cond(namespace.dest)`` returns ``True``.

-             Note: this process is repeated recursively until all necessary conditionals are added to handle potential hierarchical dependencies.
+             This process is repeated recursively until all necessary conditionals are added to handle potential hierarchical dependencies.

 3. ``*args``: Passed to ``add_argument`` to add the conditional argument when its condition is met.